-Four Surprising Uses For Aspirin You’ve Probably Never Heard Of
+Four Uses for Aspirin You’ve Probably Never Heard Of

-This is how this simple remedy becomes the best ally in maintaining a smooth, bright and hydrated complexion.
+However, this simple remedy will become your best ally in maintaining a smooth, bright and hydrated complexion.

 - 6 aspirin tablets